How to Submit a ctcLink Support Ticket

 6. Which Internet browser type and version were you using?
 (For example, Chrome version 101.0.4951.41.)

-7. Were you using ctcLink on your desktop computer or were you using the ctcLink app on your phone or tablet?
+7. Were you using ctcLink on your desktop computer, or the ctcLink app on your phone or tablet?

 8. Which Internet browser and which version of the browser you were using?

-2. Next, select the Add File button to select the appropriate JPEG or PNG file by pressing the Choose File button.
+2. Next, select the Add File button to select the appropriate JPEG or PNG file by clicking the Choose File button.

 3. Once the file has been chosen, select Upload.